theobald-software/helpcenter.theobald-software.github.io/docs/editorial-guidelines/terminology-check.md

 title: Terminology Check
 ---

-You can enable a script in Notepad++ that checks the content of your document against a local termbase that contains a list of unpermitted terms.
+You can enable a script in Notepad++ that checks the content of your document against a local termbase.
 If an unpermitted term is detected, the word is highlighted in red.
 When selecting the word, a drop-down list with permittted alternatives opens.

 !!! note